Chapter 5, ADMINISTRATION OF GOVERNMENT

 The proceeds, inclusive of premiums, of capital notes issued in amounts of $100,000 or less, and of budget notes, need not be deposited in a special account but may be deposited and commingled with other funds of the City in any account of the City in such banks or trust companies authorized to do business in this state and designated as the official depositories of the City.

-A. Established; amount.
+- Established; amount.
 Petty cash funds are hereby created, established and authorized for each department in an amount not to exceed $150 per department or authorized division of a department.
-Notwithstanding the above, the Treasurer and City Clerk shall be permitted to maintain petty cash funds of up to $500.
+Notwithstanding the above, the City Clerk shall be permitted to maintain petty cash funds of up to $500 and the City Treasurer shall be permitted to maintain petty cash funds of up to $1,500.

 § 5-10.
 Bond of officers and employees.